leon-ai/docs.getleon.ai/docs/packages-modules.md

 ### Module Function

 In the module file, you must name the module function by the name of the module.
-This function takes the input string (query) as parameter.
+This function takes the input string (query) and the [entities](#query-object-entities) as parameters.

 ```
 What is the meaning of life?